echoy1/INST377Final_Project/README.md

 # Developer Manual

 * How to install your application and all dependencies

+Dependencies:
+* Bulma
+Through ZIP file:
+ Go to bulma.io and download the bulma files.
+ Move and unzip the files to your project folders.
+ Through terminal:
+ Change to your project directory.
+ Type in "npm install bulma"

 * How to run your application on a server
 * How to run any tests you have written for your software
 * The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do